How to Lose Weight Over 40: A Luxe Guide for Women

 5. Your own gorgeous body as the ultimate gym

-According to fitness experts, including orthopaedic surgeon Dr. Vonda Wright’s weekly workout routine, consistency matters more than intensity when you're starting.
+According to fitness experts, including orthopedic surgeon Dr. Vonda Wright’s weekly workout routine, consistency matters more than intensity when you’re starting.
 Aim for 2-3 strength sessions weekly, focusing on major muscle groups.

 Exercise Type Weekly Frequency Duration Benefits